 This affords me a comfortable lifestyle with a lot of convenience, given my location.
 I don't have to live with roommates either.
 It's not my total monthly spend, as I'll average a couple hundred dollars per month in random things that I value.
 Books, or one-time purchases like a blender, computer monitor, etc. contribute too.
 If something makes me more knowledgable, productive (energy efficient), or healthy, I don't care too much about the cost.
 And of course there are also occasional expenses that aren't avoidable.
 The average excess above the required monthly expense is about $220, bringing average monthly spend to $2,000.

 Setting the bar for required post-tax earnings at only $21k per year means I can do whatever I want for now.
 This complete elimination of money stress (i.e. safety/freedom) is one of the main points of money.
 The other is acquiring assets/resources, which is what I'm building up for.
 My base assumption is that I'll be able to scale up earnings to support a family in the future.
 Whether it's through a business windfall (sale), high earnings potential of my skills/experience, or just running a larger business by then.

-I no longer try to minimize my monthly expenses like I did following the FIRE concept for a year or two.
+I no longer try to minimize my monthly expenses like I did following the FIRE concept for a couple years.
 You can only reduce so much, but have unlimited earning potential when running your own business.
 I'd rather increase top-line than squeeze small improvements on a small expense level.

 All I did over a couple years was realize how little I need to be content, and tend not to buy anything unnecessary.
 For now, I can do as I please, work on whatever, and know that whatever happens, I won't starve.